-Busy Books are SOLD OUT for 12/25/19 delivery as of 11/20/19.
+Sold out for 12/25/20 delivery.
 FLAT RATE SHIPPING NOW AVAILABLE ON ALL PRODUCTS!
-Current turnaround time for busy books is 3-4 weeks.
-Charts & clip cards are ready within days of placing your order.
+Current turnaround time for busy books is 5-6 weeks.
+Charts & clip cards are ready within 5-7 business days of placing your order.
 All orders ship using USPS & include tracking.
 Please reach out with questions via the Contact Us page.

 Little Numbers, Dry erase, counting, clip cards, flash cards, laminated, trace, recognition, busy bags, formations, key ring, learn to write

 Do you have a little one who is learning to write and count numbers 1-20?
 Need something to help them along that's both fun and convenient? ⭐️ Introducing Little Numbers by Little Lennons⭐️

 These clip-and-go-anywhere, reusable number formation cards have endless possibilities to encourage and engage your child in number-centered activities (and they fit conveniently in your bag!).